doyousketch2/afk/README.md

 - [ ] custom response messages
   kinda~sorta already implimented, might make a menu for it
   there's a random list you can easily edit in the *init.lua* file.
+- [ ] save nicknames
+  should be easy enough.  thing is, half the players out there have alts
+  so I have to make sure the mod_storage keeps track of that

 ## Install:
 unzip in your **/minetest/clientmods/** folder